2025 N3BG Summer School

 This is the first summer school that discusses openly the future of AI and machine consciousness that can make the future AI safe and sustainable and to enhance human welfare.

-When: 30.04.2025, Time: 9:30am- 5:30pm (EEST)
+Date: 30.04.2025, Time: 9:30am- 5:30pm (EEST)

 Cost: Free